HeatherRemacle/exchangelabops/pages/index.md

 We are also the home of the [BC Developers' Exchange](https://bcdevexchange.org/), known for producing innovative procurement tools ([Code with Us and Sprint with Us](https://digital.gov.bc.ca/marketplace)) and **a thriving community of GovTech designers and developers.**

-This website is intended to guide expectations for how The Exchange Lab operates.
-It will be updated as we improve operations practices.
+This website guides expectations for how The Exchange Lab operates and makes our methods and tools open for others to use.

 ## Our Mission
 Government, through the BC Public Service, can be trusted to respond to change and meet peoples' expectations for excellent service delivery.
 A [modern public service](http://whereideaswork.gov.bc.ca/modern/) that embraces digital mindset and practices is one way to achieve this mission.